brenns10/brennan.io/_posts/2015-11-05-the-value-of-your-attention.md

 being manipulated by all sorts of people.
 They're battling over a single
 resource: your attention.

 People want your attention because it's money.
+Attention wins elections and builds fortune.
+Attention wins clicks.
 Clicks get ad revenue.
 Advertisements bring increased sales.
 I want your attention because, well, I have opinions.
 I enjoy writing my thoughts, I enjoy people reading them, and I especially enjoy when interesting conversation results from it.
 But the bottom line is, everybody wants your attention.

 If I still have your attention right now, I hope you realize how valuable it really is.
 It's time out of your day, and revenue to all sorts of people.